antaldaniel/dataandlyrics/content/post/2021-06-17-spotifyr-release/index.md

-+++
+---
-title = "New spotifyr R Package Release" subtitle = "2.2.1: Thoroughly modernized exception handling, documentation, and some bug fixes" date = 2021-06-17T08:10:00 lastmod = 2021-06-17T08:10:00 draft = false
+title: "New spotifyr R Package Release"
+subtitle: "2.2.1: Thoroughly modernized exception handling, documentation, and some bug fixes"
+date: 2021-06-17T08:10:00
+lastmod: 2021-06-17T08:10:00
+draft: false

-authors = ["Daniel Antal"]
+authors: ["Daniel Antal"]

-project = ["listen-local", "Digital Music Observatory"]
+project: ["Listen local", "Digital Music Observatory"]

-tags = ["algorithms", "Digital Music Observatory", "trustworthy-ai", "recommendations", "listen-local", "Spotify", "R"]
+tags: ["algorithms", "Digital Music Observatory", "Trustworthy AI", "recommendations", "Listen local", "Spotify", "R"]

-summary = "After a very thorough modernization of the package’s exception handling, documentation, and code dependencies that I did in the last week, the spotifyr package has passed again the peer-review standards and it is back on CRAN.
+summary: "After a very thorough modernization of the package’s exception handling, documentation, and code dependencies that I did in the last week, the spotifyr package has passed again the peer-review standards and it is back on CRAN.
 The package is an excellent starting to point for R newbies to try their hands on musicology analysis with a few keystrokes.
 And of course, it is an essential part of the research infrastructure of musicology worldwide in far more advanced applications."

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = ""
+  caption: ""

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Right"
+  focal_point: "Right"

   # Show image only in page previews?
-  preview_only = true
+  preview_only: true
-+++
+---

 {{< figure src="/img/package_screenshots/spotifyr_221.png" caption="The package is an excellent starting to point for R newbies to try their hands on musicology analysis with a few keystrokes.
 And of course, it is an essential part of the research infrastructure of musicology worldwide in far more advanced applications." numbered="true" >}}